How we help

 What "Streamlined" actually is

-- FBARs (FinCEN Form 114) for each of the six most recent calendar years for which the FBAR due date has passed.
+- Six years of FBARs (FinCEN Form 114) for each of the six most recent calendar years for which the FBAR due date has passed, filed electronically through FinCEN's BSA e-filing system, not mailed with the returns.
+The FBAR itself is required once the aggregate value of foreign financial accounts exceeds US$10,000 at any point in the year.

-- Form 14653, the certification of non-willful conduct, signed by the taxpayer under penalties of perjury.
+- Form 14653, the certification of non-willful conduct for the foreign procedures (Form 14654 is its domestic counterpart), signed by the taxpayer under penalties of perjury and including a written narrative.

 Non-willful conduct — the central question